Yoshitaka Fujii

-Yoshitaka Fujii (藤井 善隆, Fujii Yoshitaka) is a Japanese researcher in anesthesiology, who in 2012 was found to have fabricated data in at least 219 scientific papers, setting what is believed to be a record for the number of papers by a single author requiring retractions.
+Yoshitaka Fujii (藤井 善隆, Fujii Yoshitaka) is a Japanese researcher in anesthesiology, who in 2012 was found to have fabricated data in at least 219 scientific papers, of which 183 have been retracted.

 Summary of professional career

 Fujii graduated from Tokai University School of Medicine in 1987 and holds an M.D. degree.
 He attended the Graduate School of Medical and Dental Sciences, Tokyo Medical and Dental University, where he majored in anesthesiology and received his Ph.D. in 1991.
 During his career, he worked at institutions including Tokyo Medical and Dental University, the University of Tsukuba, and Toho University.
 According to an online CV, he spent two years in Canada as a research fellow at Royal Victoria Hospital, McGill University, before assuming a faculty position at the University of Tsukuba Institute of Clinical Medicine in 1997.
 He joined the faculty of Toho University in 2005.
-The main subject of his research publications was clinical trials of medications to treat the nausea and vomiting that often occurs after surgery.
+Most of his research publications were based around clinical trials of various medications intended to treat the nausea and vomiting that often occur after surgery.

 In February 2012, after initial investigations into allegations of scientific misconduct, he was dismissed from his position as associate professor of anesthesiology in the Toho University Faculty of Medicine.